stevebauman/WinPerm/README.md

 - Access to the `icacls` command
 - A Windows hosted server

+## Installation

+Install WinPerm through composer.
+Insert this into your `composer.json` dependencies:

+    "stevebauman/winperm": "1.0.*"

+Then run `composer update`.

 ## Usage

 Create a new `Stevebauman\WinPerm\Permission` instance with the folder / file path you'd like to verify: